 What are Hostels Like?
 The Facilities Offered.

-There’s no one-true guide to hostels and their onboard amenities, but since this a guide to Europe’s hostels, let’s talk about the facilities you’ll find there.
+There’s no one-true guide to hostels and their onboard amenities, but since this is a guide to the best hostels in Europe, let’s talk about the facilities you’ll find there.
 Most of this is pretty standard and if your chosen European hostel lacks it, they were probably just the outlier.

 Features common to most good hostels in Europe (and many places elsewhere) include:

-- Sleeping quarters – I’ll go over this more in-depth in the next section but this could cover anything from a capsule-style 30-bed dormitory all the way up to a private room.
+- Sleeping quarters – I’ll go over this more in-depth in the next section but this could cover anything from a capsule-style 30-bed dormitory all the way up to private rooms.